TIGER-AI-Lab/MMLU-Pro/README.md

 sh eval_llama_2_7b.sh
 ```

-To use the API for inference, modify the API KEY and client creation in the following script and execute it:
+To use the API for inference, modify the API KEY in evaluate_from_api.py script and execute the bash script:

 ```bash
 cd scripts/examples/